CodeFarmer/old-sporkle/README.md

          :areturn]))))
 ```

-The shortisd term goal is feature parity with Pork, so support for
+The shortiss term goal is feature parity with Pork, so support for
-exception tables, smart arguments for JVM bytecode instructions and so
+exception tables, smart arguments for JVM bytecode instructions, line
-on will be next once the syntax is nice.
+number tables and so on will be next once the syntax is nice.

 ## License